Remember that class sizes are limited, so don’t delay in contacting us at 773-800-9276 (yarn).

 Skills required: none.

-Skills required: knit, purl, cast on, and bind off
+Skills required: cast on, knit, purl

 Next Step: Simple Hat

 Tuesdays 6:30 – 8 PM: November 25 and 12/2